The Undertaker: Personal life

-Calaway was married to his first wife Jodi Lynn from 1989 until 1999; they have a son, Gunner Vincent Calaway, born in 1993.
-Calaway married his second wife, Sara Frank, in 2000.
-In 2001, she made televised appearances with the WWE (then known as the WWF) as part of a feud between Calaway and Diamond Dallas Page, in which she was acknowledged as Calaway's wife.
-They have two daughters together, Chasey and Gracie Calaway, but ended up divorcing in 2007.
-In 2010, he married former wrestler Michelle McCool.
-Their first child together, a daughter named Kaia Faith Calaway, was born in 2012.
-They also have a younger son adopted named Kolt.
+Calaway married Jodi Lynn in 1989.
+They had a son in 1993 and divorced in 1999.
+Calaway married Sara Frank in 2000, and she made televised appearances with WWE in 2001 as part of a feud between Calaway and Diamond Dallas Page, in which she was acknowledged as Calaway's wife.
+They had two daughters before divorcing in 2007.
+In 2010, Calaway married former professional wrestler Michelle McCool.
+They have a daughter born in 2012 and an adopted son.

 In the 1990s, Calaway started a backstage "posse" called the Bone Street Krew which consisted of some of his best friends and fellow wrestlers Yokozuna, Savio Vega, Charles Wright, The Godwinns, and Rikishi.
-Each member had the initials "BSK" tattooed onto themselves, with Undertaker's prominently marked across his stomach.
+Each member had the initials "BSK" tattooed onto themselves, with Calaway's prominently marked across his stomach.

-Calaway invests in real estate with his business partner, Scott Everhart.
+Calaway is a fan of boxing and mixed martial arts, which he incorporated into his onscreen character.
+He has practiced Brazilian jiu-jitsu and earned a black belt in 2011.
+He is also a supporter of the Texas Longhorns football team, in 2021 the team presented him a custom helmet.
+He invests in real estate with his business partner, Scott Everhart.
 The two finished construction on a $2.7 million building in Loveland, Colorado, called "The Calahart" (a portmanteau of their last names), in 2007.
-A dog lover, Calaway and his ex-wife Sara established The Zeus Compton Calaway Save the Animals Fund at the Texas A&M College of Veterinary Medicine & Biomedical Sciences to help pay for lifesaving treatments for large-breed dogs.
+A dog lover, Calaway and his ex-wife Sara established The Zeus Compton Calaway Save the Animals Fund at the Texas A&M College of Veterinary Medicine & Biomedical Sciences to help pay for lifesaving treatments for large dogs.

-Calaway is a fan of boxing and mixed martial arts, which he incorporated into his Undertaker gimmicks (American Badass and hybrid Deadman).
-He has practiced Brazilian jiu-jitsu and earned a black belt in 2011.
-Calaway is a supporter of the Blue Lives Matter countermovement, which advocates for protection of police officers.
-In November 2020, sports journalist Dave Meltzer of the Wrestling Observer Newsletter reported that Calaway had made several donations totalling $7,000 to Donald Trump's re-election campaign.
-In February 2021, Calaway shared that he would endorse Dwayne "The Rock" Johnson if he were to ever run for president, expressing that he felt Johnson could be the great "uniter" and ease the United States political divide.
+In June 2020, Calaway expressed support for the Blue Lives Matter movement.
+Later that year, Dave Meltzer reported that Calaway had made several donations totaling $7,000 to Donald Trump's re-election campaign.
+In February 2021, Calaway stated that he would endorse fellow wrestler Dwayne Johnson if he were to ever run for president, expressing that he felt Johnson could be the great "uniter" and ease the American political divide.
+Calaway and Glenn Jacobs endorsed Trump in the 2024 United States presidential election, appearing in a TikTok video with him.